noorodah/DijkstraGUIImplementation/README.md

 1- Instead of deleting all non closest path edges highlighte the closest path edges.
 2- Improve code and make it more clean and understandable.
-3- Adding the option to choose more algorthims
+3- Adding the option to choose more algorthims.

+Notice to use it you'll need to have pyqt5 library imported in your python file, if you don't know how, simply in cmd type pip install pyqt5.